 Sludge can easily clog the oil pick-up screen and restrict oil flow to the engine, thus causing low oil pressure.

 Sludge builds up when engine oil becomes old and begins to break down due to heat, friction, and the accumulation of deposits from combustion gases that make their way past the piston rings.

 To clean the oil pick-up tube, you need to remove the oil pan.
 This might be a job for a certified mechanic.

 7. Check the main and connecting rod bearings

-Worn engine bearings can also cause low oil pressure.
-The bearings support the moving components of the engine, and if they’re worn out, they can’t do their job properly.
-This can cause the engine to operate less smoothly, and as a result, the oil pressure will drop.
+Worn engine bearings can lead to low oil pressure.
+These bearings support the moving components of an engine, and if they become worn out, they won’t do their job correctly.
+This causes the engine to run less smoothly and the oil pressure will decrease accordingly.

-Regardless of whether there is wear or increased clearances in the bearings, the end result is always the same: decreased oil pressure.
-The best way to check the main and connecting rod bearings is at your local mechanic’s shop.
-This is a complicated task and many things can go wrong if done wrong.
-If your vehicle is experiencing low oil pressure due to worn main and connecting rod bearings, you need to replace them.
+No matter the cause of wear or increased clearances in bearings, the end result is always reduced oil pressure.
+To check the main and connecting rod bearings properly, visit your local mechanic’s shop; this task can be complex and many things could go awry if done incorrectly.

 8. Check for a faulty oil pressure sender/switch